-- How to draw a head: The basic rules
+How to draw a head: 8 common angles

-The angles you’ll encounter the most as a story artist are:
+The angles you’ll encounter the most as an artist are:

 You will find yourself returning to these angles over and over again, so it’s good to know them well enough that you can whip them out with your eyes closed.
 Any angle that’s not covered here can be interpolated with some in-betweening.